 This information suggests that the model's high-hood design may have been coincidental rather than intentional.
 The designers may not have been fully aware of the differences between various Jeep models, but it is still not clear why they decided to base the model on the CJ-3B.

 The engine and interior of the model are detailed, as can be seen in Peter Pearson's photos with the hood open (20K JPEG) and door open (20K JPEG).

 Further specs on the Mail Truck, priced new at US$129, are in a brochure: see the front (190K JPEG) and back (220K JPEG).

 The first Matchbox U.S. Mail Jeep in 1978 was an American release, labelled with the Roman Numeral "No.II" and the "Sleet-N-Snow" nickname from the U.S. Postal Service motto, on the baseplate.
 The original color was powder blue (40K JPEG); the darker blue came later.

 Both the "No.38" (military Jeep) and "No.II" baseplates appeared on all versions of the flatfender Matchbox Jeep in any livery during 1978.
 The identical No.5 U.S. Mail Truck (25K JPEG) was first issued in 1979, and the "No.5" baseplate gradually replaced the other numbers on all Jeeps from 1979 onward.
 Variations of the No.5 Mail Jeep included black hubcaps instead of silver, and larger side windows (30K JPEG).

 Variation photos courtesy of Christian Falkensteiner.

 There is also a Mickey Mouse Jeep which has two variations based on this casting.
 One of the two variations has a "Mickey's Mail Jeep" tampo on the hood; see Cartoon Jeep Toys on CJ3B.info.

-Siku (made in West Germany) issued a Postal Jeep based on its CJ-5 casting #1053.
+Siku (made in West Germany) issued a Postal Jeep based on their CJ-5 casting #1053.
 It was a white body with a white top, 66mm (2.5 inches) long.
 The rarer variation on the right in the picture is a pearl coat white body with the same white plastic top.